 The Challenge: Uncontrolled AI Usage Threatening Student Privacy

-This state university system serves over 85,000 students across 12 campuses, employing more than 5,000 faculty and staff spanning academic departments, research labs, admissions offices, financial aid, and student services.
-As generative AI tools surged in popularity throughout 2025, adoption across the system was rapid - and entirely ungoverned.
+Consider a state university system archetype serving 60,000+ students across multiple campuses, employing more than 5,000 faculty and staff spanning academic departments, research labs, admissions offices, financial aid, and student services.
+As generative AI tools surge in popularity, adoption across the system is typically rapid - and entirely ungoverned.

-An internal review revealed that faculty and staff were actively using more than 40 distinct AI tools - consumer chatbots, browser-based writing assistants, research summarizers, and code generation tools - none of which had been vetted by the university's IT security or compliance teams.
-More critically, staff in admissions, financial aid, and academic advising were routinely pasting student records containing FERPA-protected information into these public tools.
-Student names, ID numbers, GPA data, disciplinary records, and financial aid details were leaving the university's control boundary with every prompt.
+An internal review at this archetype typically reveals that faculty and staff are actively using 30-50 distinct AI tools - consumer chatbots, browser-based writing assistants, research summarizers, and code generation tools - none of which have been vetted by the university's IT security or compliance teams.
+More critically, staff in admissions, financial aid, and academic advising routinely paste student records containing FERPA-protected information into these public tools.
+Student names, ID numbers, GPA data, disciplinary records, and financial aid details leave the university's control boundary with every prompt.

-The university system had zero visibility into which AI tools were being used, what student data was being shared, or which campuses had the highest exposure risk.
-With federal FERPA enforcement actions increasing and the Department of Education issuing new guidance on AI and student privacy, the system's CISO recognized that the status quo represented an unacceptable compliance risk across all 12 campuses.
+The university system has zero visibility into which AI tools are being used, what student data is being shared, or which campuses have the highest exposure risk.
+With federal FERPA enforcement actions increasing and the Department of Education issuing new guidance on AI and student privacy, the system's CISO recognizes that the status quo represents an unacceptable compliance risk across every campus.

 The Solution: Areebi Deployment with FERPA-Specific Governance

-The university system selected Areebi after evaluating multiple AI governance platforms, choosing it for its single golden image deployment model, pre-built FERPA compliance templates, and the ability to enforce consistent policies across a geographically distributed multi-campus environment.
-The deployment was structured in three phases over three weeks.
+Areebi is designed for this archetype: its single golden image deployment model, pre-built FERPA compliance templates, and the ability to enforce consistent policies across a geographically distributed multi-campus environment.
+A typical deployment is structured in three phases over 2-4 weeks.

-Week 1: Core infrastructure and pilot campus.
-The Areebi golden image was deployed on the university's existing cloud infrastructure.
-SSO integration was configured through the system's Shibboleth identity provider, and the DLP inspection layer was set up with FERPA-specific detection patterns covering student IDs, enrollment records, financial aid data, academic transcripts, disciplinary records, and all other education record categories defined under FERPA.
-A single campus was selected for pilot deployment, allowing the team to validate detection accuracy and tune false positive rates in a controlled environment.
+Phase 1: Core infrastructure and pilot campus.
+The Areebi golden image is deployed on existing cloud infrastructure.
+SSO integration is configured through the system's Shibboleth identity provider, and the DLP inspection layer is set up with FERPA-specific detection patterns covering student IDs, enrollment records, financial aid data, academic transcripts, disciplinary records, and all other education record categories defined under FERPA.
+A single campus is selected for pilot deployment, allowing the team to validate detection accuracy and tune false positive rates in a controlled environment.

-Week 2: Campus-level workspace isolation and policy rollout.
-Workspace isolation was configured to separate AI access by functional area - research, admissions, student services, academic departments, and IT.
-Each workspace received tailored DLP policies reflecting the types of student data most commonly handled by that group.
-The shadow AI browser extension was deployed via the system's endpoint management platform to all university-managed devices, immediately providing visibility into unapproved AI tool usage across the pilot campus and three additional campuses.
+Phase 2: Campus-level workspace isolation and policy rollout.
+Workspace isolation is configured to separate AI access by functional area - research, admissions, student services, academic departments, and IT.
+Each workspace receives tailored DLP policies reflecting the types of student data most commonly handled by that group.
+The shadow AI browser extension is deployed via the system's endpoint management platform to all university-managed devices.

-Week 3: System-wide rollout and enforcement.
-With policies validated and tuned during the pilot, Areebi was rolled out to all remaining campuses.
-Department heads and campus IT liaisons received training materials, and the platform was switched from monitoring mode to active enforcement.
-The immutable audit trail began capturing every AI interaction across all 12 campuses, providing the compliance team with the documentation they needed for FERPA accountability.
+Phase 3: System-wide rollout and enforcement.
+With policies validated and tuned during the pilot, Areebi is rolled out to remaining campuses.
+Department heads and campus IT liaisons receive training materials, and the platform is switched from monitoring mode to active enforcement.
+The immutable audit trail begins capturing every AI interaction across all campuses, providing the compliance team with the documentation they need for FERPA accountability.

-Within the first month of full deployment, the university system achieved measurable outcomes that transformed its AI governance posture from a significant compliance liability to a model program.
+Within the first month of full deployment, an archetype university system should achieve measurable outcomes that transform its AI governance posture from a significant compliance liability to a model program.
+The targets below are modelled against FERPA control evidence benchmarks; they are not outcomes delivered to a paying customer today.

-Areebi's DLP engine achieved a 100% detection rate for FERPA-protected identifiers across all AI interactions.
-Student names, ID numbers, social security numbers, academic records, financial aid data, and disciplinary information were automatically detected and masked before reaching any external AI model.
-The system intercepted an average of 340 FERPA-protected data elements per day across the university system - each one representing a potential violation that would have gone undetected without governance controls.
+Areebi's DLP engine is designed to achieve a 100% detection rate for FERPA-protected identifiers across all AI interactions when configured to the archetype data categories.
+Student names, ID numbers, social security numbers, academic records, financial aid data, and disciplinary information are automatically detected and masked before reaching any external AI model.

-The 40+ unauthorized AI tools identified during the initial assessment were systematically addressed.
-The shadow AI browser extension redirected users from unapproved tools to the governed Areebi platform, and usage analytics showed that within 30 days, over 90% of previously ungoverned AI activity had migrated to approved channels.
-Faculty adoption was particularly strong - once researchers and instructors saw that Areebi let them use AI productively without risking student privacy violations, resistance to the governed platform largely evaporated.
+The 30-50 unauthorized AI tools typically identified during an initial assessment are systematically addressed.
+The shadow AI browser extension redirects users from unapproved tools to the governed Areebi platform, with usage analytics designed to show that within 30 days the majority of previously ungoverned AI activity migrates to approved channels.

-The centralized audit trail gave the compliance team unprecedented visibility into AI usage patterns across all 12 campuses.
-When the Department of Education conducted its annual FERPA review, the university was able to demonstrate comprehensive AI governance controls including complete interaction logs, DLP enforcement records, and campus-by-campus usage analytics.
-The review concluded with zero AI-related findings, and the reviewers noted the university's approach as an emerging best practice for higher education AI governance.
+The centralized audit trail is designed to give compliance teams unprecedented visibility into AI usage patterns across all campuses.
+When the Department of Education conducts FERPA reviews, an archetype university should be able to demonstrate comprehensive AI governance controls including complete interaction logs, DLP enforcement records, and campus-by-campus usage analytics.
+Verified review outcomes from a named design partner will replace these design-target framings once those pilots go public.

 Stay ahead of AI governance